A Chronological Guide to the 'Wings of Fire' novel series

 Arc One: The Dragonet Prophecy

-The destiny of the five dragonets to end the twenty-year war.
+The destiny of five dragonets to end the twenty-year war, and the series’ first big argument with fate.

 Legends: DragonslayerPublished: 2020